garylirocks/quickrefs/sed.markdown

-g       # replace globally in the pattern space p       # print contents of the pattern space w file  # write contents of the pattern space to file
+g       # replace globally in the pattern space p       # print contents of the pattern space w file  # write contents of the pattern space to file e       # execute the replacement as a shell command
 ```

 Flags can be used in combination, such as `gp`, global and print